-The purpose of the OTM-R principles is to procure hiring the best candidates in the job calls in the research centres.
-This process brings benefits to researchers, institutions and research in general.
-The OTM-R fosters a more attractive research career, guarantees equal opportunities and facilitates mobility.
+OTM-R principles aim to procure hiring the best candidates in the job calls in the research centers.
+This process brings benefits to researchers, institutions, and research in general.
+The OTM-R fosters a more attractive research career, guarantees equal opportunities, and facilitates mobility.

 ICAC OTM-R Principles (OTM-R Principles for recruitment and selection) establishes the principles and guidelines that should govern a good personnel recruitment policy.
 The first version of the document was approved by the ICAC in March 2017 and the second version was approved in June 2021; and, the third version, revised and updated, was approved in June 2021.

 HRS4R Working Group

 ICAC enabled a working group to monitor internally the implementation of the HRS4R strategy.
-The ICAC HRS4R Working Group is composed of seven people, representing the different categories or stakeholders in the Institute:
+The ICAC HRS4R Working Group is composed of seven people, representing the different categories of stakeholders in the Institute: